Intellectual Property – Features, Types, and More – 2022

 A trade secret is any procedure or practice of a company, other than public information, that provides financial benefit or advantage to the company or the trade secret owner.
 Trade secrets must be actively protect by the company and also are usually the result of a company’s research and development.

-Examples of trade secrets include a protected design, pattern, recipe, formula, or process.
-Trade secrets create a business model that differentiates what a company offers to its customers by providing a competitive advantage.
+Examples of trade secrets include a protected design, pattern, recipe, formula, and also process.
+Therefore, trade secrets create a business model that differentiates what a company offers to its customers by providing a competitive advantage.

-Intellectual property is a group of property that includes intangible creations of the human intellect.
-Although there are many types of intellectual property, some countries recognize more than others.
+Intellectual property is a group of property that includes intangible creations of the human intellect and also although there are many types of this property, some countries recognize more than others.
 The best-known varieties are copyrights, patents, trademarks, and trade secrets.